wp-plugins/simple-intranet-directory/readme.txt

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==
+= 1.7=
+* Provides an employee directory search function using the Search Employees widget.
+* Optimizes directory for WordPress 3.8.

 = 1.6=
 * We have completely overhauled the User Photo/Avatar functionality to make it easier to use and more reliable.
 We have also optimized the Employee Directory search function by improving search relevance and loading times for queries by over 50%.
 We have added 2 sidebar widgets: Out of Office, and Employees listings both with photos.
 We have also added a raft of drill-down clickable employee profile options for the Employee Directory.